A Zero-Waste Game A Zero-Waste Game

 time 9 minutes

 Should you buy a reusable coffee cup and a set of bamboo drinking straws?
 Maybe it would be better to donate some money to charity and sign a petition?
-Marta Dymek examines different ways of helping the world – starting with your own kitchen.
+Marta Dymek examines different ways of helping the world—starting with your own kitchen.

 I wish that there could be a substantial exchange of thoughts and ideas on the matter, especially since zero-waste ideology has divided its followers into two separate groups.
-The first one insists that a lot can be done through the individual observance of a more ecological lifestyle.
-The other team criticizes such an approach, condemning individual efforts as a narcissistic act of identity-building.
+The first insists that a lot can be done through the individual observance of a more ecological lifestyle.
+The other criticizes such an approach, condemning individual efforts as a narcissistic act of identity-building.

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe